Sunsilk: Media advertising

 Sunsilk began its first television advertising in 1955 with a campaign that focused on specific hair "issues".
 In the UK, the campaign focused on shiny hair.
-During the 1960s, a television commercial of Sunsilk featured a tune composed by John Barry, “The Girl with the Sun in Her Hair”, which became so popular that it was subsequently released as a pop single.
+During the 1960s, a television commercial of Sunsilk featured a tune composed by John Barry, "The Girl with the Sun in Her Hair", which became so popular that it was subsequently released as a pop single.

-Sunsilk's radio commercials were aired in 1969 featuring Derek Nimmo to support the new Sunsilk Herb shampoo for problem hair called “Hairy Tales”.
-In the early 1970s, Sunsilk was advertised with the slogan “All you need is Sunsilk”.
+Sunsilk's radio commercials were aired in 1969 featuring Derek Nimmo to support the new Sunsilk Herb shampoo for problem hair called "Hairy Tales".
+In the early 1970s, Sunsilk was advertised with the slogan "All you need is Sunsilk".

 Celebrity associations

-Madonna, Krisdayanti, Maja Salvador, Natalia Oreiro, Heart Evangelista, Shakira, Marian Rivera, and Marilyn Monroe were all featured in Sunsilk's 2008 advertising campaign “Life Can’t Wait” which launched with a Super Bowl XLII spot.
-The philosophy behind the campaign was about girls taking positive steps to gain better control of their lives “Hair On = Life On”.
+Madonna, Krisdayanti, Maja Salvador, Natalia Oreiro, Heart Evangelista, Shakira, Marian Rivera, and Marilyn Monroe were all featured in Sunsilk's 2008 advertising campaign "Life Can’t Wait" which launched with a Super Bowl XLII spot.
+The philosophy behind the campaign was about girls taking positive steps to gain better control of their lives "Hair On = Life On".

+Star Magic actresses, Kathryn Bernardo, Maris Racal, Belle Mariano and Francine Diaz are the ambassador for Sunsilk in Philippines.

+Girl Group, BINI are the ambassador for Sunsilk in Philippines.

+Actress and Model Engfa Waraha is the brand ambassador for Sunsilk in Thailand.

 Actress and Model Humaima Malick is the brand ambassador for Sunsilk in Pakistan.